As of December 2011, this is the current version. If a different version is reported, then you will need to build and install jam from source.

 The following targets are defined in build/jam/DefaultBuildProfiles

-Builds a pre-alpha image as a raw image.
+Builds a pre-release image as a raw image.
 This can be written directly to disk or used with Qemu

-Builds a pre-alpha image for use with VMWare.
+Builds a pre-release image for use with VMWare.
 This can also be used with VirtualBox.

 A single track ISO CD. `mkisofs` is needed to build this.